 advanced age and a powerful physique; the skull is missing ".

 The skull is missing?
-It looks like Pujades is right again, but it seems rather strange that the Vatican would admit this openly!
-If we consider that "fisher of men" had evolved to "shepherds of their flock" and wear fancy garments to perform ancient ceremonies and rituals, Pius XII had quite a challenge to integrate the Vatican into the 1940s.
+It looks like Pujades is right again, but it seems strange that the Vatican would admit this openly!
+If we consider that the "fisher of men" had evolved to "shepherds of flocks" and wear fancy garments to perform their ancient ceremonies and rituals, Pius XII had quite a challenge to integrate the Vatican into the 1940s.
 He faced a blood-thirsty Pagan cult with thousands of fanatics waving red flags in unison and worshiping an ancient cross during staged spectacles the Vatican could never match.
 Perhaps the admission that the "reliquiae insignes" of St Peter are no longer in Rome was meant to prepare for a move to another country?
 As odd as this may seem today, it could be an option the pope had to consider when he negotiated with the Nazis.
 But that's for future historians to sort out!
-We are amazed that Pujades knew this four hundred years ago, but our information about the empty tomb is only a quote from a quote and before we get too excited we better check the source: The cheerful German Engelbert Kirschbaum S.J.
+We are amazed that Pujades knew this four hundred years ago, but our information about the empty tomb is only a quote from a quote and before we get too excited we better check the sources: The cheerful German Engelbert Kirschbaum S.J.
 (3), pictured at left, and the Italian Antonio Ferrua S.J. were the leading archeologists at the site.
 The close-up (below) is from Kirschbaum's book Die Gräber der Apostelfürsten and shows the triangular niche where he discovered the "reburied bones".
 The picture is deceiving because a few bones are exposed, but they were originally about 30 cm under the ground, deep enough to remain concealed for centuries.
-Due to the sensational nature of this find, and because the Vatican will deny it decades later, we need to study carefully what the Jesuit priest claimed over half a century ago:
+Due to the sensational nature of this find, and because the Vatican will deny it decades later, we need to study carefully what this Jesuit priest claimed over half a century ago:

 "The empty chamber, as it now is, is the setting of a grave, the material remains of which have disappeared.
 This bare burial place is all that is left to us of the grave of the apostle Peter...
 A heap of bones was found, as if expressly concealed in the earth, beneath the Red Wall, at the spot where its foundations show a triangular break.
 They lay in a heap, and to a depth roughly, of 30 centimeters.
 These bones are not remains from different graves gathered together but, in the judgment of experts, they form the skeleton of a single man, and more precisely of an elderly but powerful man. (p.91)